ramon-victor/freegpt-webui/README.md

 ## 🔑 <strong>REQUIRE API KEY BUT IT'S FREE</strong>

-Get your API key from the [ChimeraGPT Discord](https://discord.gg/hfmwJzctC6).
+Get your API key from the [NagaAI Discord](https://discord.naga.ac).

 ## Project Hosting and Demonstration 🌐🚀